The-Devoyage/devoyage-web/blog/subgraph-v0.0.14/index.md

 Welcome Voyager.

-Thank you for joining us.
+Thank you for joining!
 Today, we're delving into Subgraph, a Rust-based GraphQL tool designed to simplify the creation of scalable backends.

 Building applications can often feel overwhelming, especially when tackling server-side logic that requires scalability, security, and flexibility.
 Subgraph aims to ease this challenge by emphasizing data ownership and DevOps control.